UMCUGenetics/NextflowONT/README.md

 # NextflowONT
 Nextflow Oxford Nanopore Technologies workflow\
-Note this workflow is tested on R9.4.1 sequencing data with guppy_6.1.2 basecalling only.
+Note: this workflow hase been tested on R9.4.1 sequencing data with guppy_6.1.2 basecalling only.
+Note: current workflow setup has been tested on Rocky Linux 8 combined with Slurm Workload Manager.

 #### Get Nextflow Modules
 ```bash